ukatech/ghost_terminal/README_EN.md

     - `X-SSTP-PassThru-CommandForDisplay` (optional)
       Replace the displayed command with this content
       ghost can use this event to implement masks on password entry, syntax highlighting on normal reads, and other functions
+- `ShioriEcho.CommandPrompt`
+  Events when the command prompt is updated
+  - Return value
+    - `X-SSTP-PassThru-Prompt` (optional)
+      Replace the displayed command prompt with this content
+      ghost can implement dynamic changes to the command prompt with this event
+- `ShioriEcho.CommandComplete`
+  Event when the user presses `→` at the far right of the command line
+  - `Reference0`
+    Commands collected by the terminal
+  - `Reference1`
+    The first character of the command where the cursor was when `→` was pressed (starting value 0)
+  - Return value
+    - `X-SSTP-PassThru-Command` (optional)
+      Replace the command with this content
+      ghost can auto-complete commands with this event
+    - `X-SSTP-PassThru-InsertIndex` (optional)
+      Move the cursor to this position (or leave it unchanged if not provided)

 ### Command History